Reviews You Can Rely On

 Ease of Use

-Speaking of which, AnkerMake's recommended slicing program, AnkerMake Studio, was one of the highlights of our testing process.
-It's clean, simple, and novice-friendly without being too 'dumbed-down', meaning we saw all the same customizable settings as other brands, presented in an easier-to-navigate package.
-A companion phone app is also available, through which you can start, stop, and remotely monitor prints through the built-in camera.
+AnkerMake's recommended slicing program, AnkerMake Studio, is one of the highlights of this machine.
+It's clean, simple, and novice-friendly without being too 'dumbed-down'; we saw all the same customizable settings as other brands, presented in an easier-to-navigate package.
+A companion app allows you to start, stop, and remotely monitor prints through the built-in camera.
 This feature alone is going to be worth the upgrade price for the M5, and one of our testers mentioned that “this legitimately sets it apart from 90% of printers on the market today and makes it a much more attractive buy in my book.

-Setup is a claimed 15-minute process, according to the manufacturer, and it took us almost exactly that.
-This is one of the M5's strongest points.
-There are so few parts in the box that we were left wondering if we missed anything, but no. The packaging in the box has a clever design — it doubles as a jig to position and attach the gantry to the base, which requires just a few screws to attach.
-The touchscreen interface is already attached, so all you really need to do is plug in a few wiring harnesses, attach the spool holder, and pop on the removable bed.
+According to the manufacturer, setup is a 15-minute process, and it took us almost exactly that.
+This is one of the M5's strongest points; there are so few parts in the box that we were left wondering if we missed anything.
+The packaging is cleverly designed, doubling as a jig to position and attach the gantry to the base, which then requires just a few screws to attach.
+The touchscreen is already attached, so all you really need to do is plug in a few wiring harnesses, attach the spool holder, and pop on the removable bed.

 ankermake m5 - print prep for the m5 is done with ankermake studio -- one of the...